 Informed consent in psychiatry is built on:

-- Decisional capacity which is the ability to make rational decisions based on comprehension of information and logical reasoning.
+- Decisional capacity: Ability to make rational decisions based on comprehension of information and logical reasoning.

 In altered mental status, it is important to determine whether the patient has the capacity to make informed health care decisions and consent.
 Physicians who understand the patient’s medical illness and have skills in determining the patient’s capacity may include psychiatrists, geriatric psychiatrists, and geriatricians.